hckrnews/faker/Readme.md

 ![Faker.js](https://raw.githubusercontent.com/hckrnews/faker/master/logo.png)

-Special thanks to Marak for creating this!

 ## FAQ - What happened to the original faker.js?

+First, a special thanks to Marak for creating this!

-This project was originally created and hosted at https://github.com/hckrnews/faker/ - however around 4th Jan, 2022 - the author decided to delete the repository (for unknown reasons).
+This project was originally created and hosted at https://github.com/marak/Faker.js/ - however around 4th Jan, 2022 - the author decided to delete the repository.

-In the interest of the community, it has been decided that faker.js will continue to be maintained here and all help in its development will be appreciated.

-## Demo

-Coming soon!

 ## Usage